FreddeITsupport98/passtrouhg/README.md

 ---

 ## Known limitations

+Despite all these protections, **VFIO passthrough remains an advanced configuration**.
+Some limitations are intentional design choices to keep the script focused and safe.

 - Requires **at least two GPUs**; single‑GPU passthrough scenarios are explicitly not supported by this helper.
 - Assumes a `systemd` environment.